CASTAWAY - Nakid Magazine

 Interesting article.
 "Fashion is the world's second most polluting industry, exceeded only by oil."
 Yikes!

-However I don't think "taxing" companies for producing carbon is the solution.
+However, "taxing" companies for producing carbon is not the solution.
 The solution or at least something that would alleviate the problem goes completely against the nature of the business itself (which is to churn out new clothes every second) and it involves, obviously, all participants of the chain: from the governments, to the designers, companies, producers, manufacturers, suppliers and of course the consumer.

-And back to the consumer, I personally think the only real “solution” (or a huge chunk of it) lies in each and every human being becoming more conscious of what they buy and how much they buy.
-Come on, how much do we really need?
-Nobody on this earth needs to renovate their wardrobe every season (despite of what magazines tell you).
+And back to the consumer, the only real “solution” (or a huge part of it) lies in each and every human being becoming more conscious of what they buy and how much they buy.
+How much do we really need?
+Nobody needs to renovate their wardrobe every season (despite of what magazines tell you).
 It’s a problem deeply rooted in education and culture, the praise of the new.
-The culture of conspicuous consumption, shop! shop! you need this!, you need that! (hence why I hate Christmas and every commercial holiday of this nature).
+The culture of conspicuous consumption, shop! shop! you need this!, you need that! (specially Christmas and every commercial holiday of this nature).

 Ahh!, but buying less, consuming less, investing on good quality, lasting garments that weren’t made by a kid in a poverty stricken 3rd world country, goes completely against their profitability.
 It doesn't matter on which end of the spectrum you shop, whether it’s high end or high street.
-Like I said, it’s unnatural for an industry that is based on “newness”, and change every season (well more often than every season really).
-The “must- haves”, the “it” bag, the “trends” are concepts and phrases I loathe beyond the imaginable, although I understand they serve a commercial purpose.
-As I’ve said other times, dressing should be as free as your thoughts, but that’s a whole other discussion.
+Like I said, it’s unnatural for an industry that is based on “newness”, and change.
+The “must- haves”, the “it” bag, the “trends”...

 We are in times that need profound reflection and redefinition on every level.
 We are at the verge of disastrous climate change, and the fashion industry, as one of the most powerful and influential on earth, has not only the potential but the responsibility to create and promote sustainable change.
 Creation and newness has to be geared towards embracing all these environmental, social and ethical issues.
 If all these brilliant creative minds and forces came together to do this, combined with our individual awareness, imagine the magic.